I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 9 a.m. — I wake up and watch a couple of TikToks, schedule out some food content for my blog, then head to my gym.

 1:10 p.m. — After the gym, I shower up and make avocado burrata toast with cherry tomatoes and basil, compliments of yesterday's farmer's market run.
-Then I make some chai.
 I sit on my patio to get some fresh air and just bask in the sun.
 This is my first me-day all week.

 3:30 p.m. — I drop my sister off at lunch with friends and then go home to eat leftover pizza with sparkling water.
 I take some time to plan and budget my life — I am trying to move to NYC post-COVID so I am budgeting 2021 to make that happen.